 To be able to use the university web services, register for your courses, take out library books and more, you need to first go through our "Five steps to get started".

 Registration and an introductory to your programme will be held on Campus 29 August 09.30–12.00 AM (Swedish time) and via Zoom.

-If you cannot attend the programme introduction session, you need to contact the programme administration in advance at email@example.com
+If you cannot attend the programme introduction, you need to contact the programme administration in advance at email@example.com

 If you are absent from the programme introduction without informing us, you will lose your place on the programme.

-Please note that the semester starts August 30 and it is important to participate from the beginning (on Campus or hybrid on Zoom).
+Please note that the semester starts 29 August and it is highly important to participate from the beginning (on Campus or hybrid on Zoom).

 Your first course on the programme is Social Work and Social Problems 15 credits.
-This course last for ten weeks and it starts August 30 with introduction and a lecture.
-This session will be held in the afternoon, after your programme introduction.
-You will receive more information about the first course in the course welcome letter below.
+This course lasts for ten weeks and it starts 29 August with course introduction.
+You will receive more information about the first course in the course information below.

-In your welcome letter you will find information about course registration, links to the course syllabus and reading list, timetable and more.
-Welcome letters for courses are published at the latest four weeks before the course start date.
+There you will find information about course registration, links to the course syllabus and reading list, timetable and more.
+Welcome information for courses are published at the latest four weeks before the course start date.

 If you are a new student who has just arrived to Gävle, you are not alone.
 Finding meeting places and new friends is often where the fun begins.
 The Gefle Student Union work in conjunction with student organisations to improve courses, student social environments and many of the entertaining aspects available to you during your study period.
 To become involved in the Gefle Student Union is therefore a great opportunity to take part in and be able to influence student life and at the same time get to know students studying other subjects.